-Five years on, and we find the picture remains mixed.
-Most blind and partially sighted people still regularly fail to have their communication support needs met, many authorities lack policies to ensure AIS compliance, and many staff remain unaware of the AIS or its purpose.
+Most blind and partially sighted people still regularly fail to have their communication support needs met.
+Many NHS Trusts lack policies to ensure AIS compliance.
+And many NHS staff remain unaware of the AIS or its purpose. in 2022, the Government agreed to a review of the AIS, and this is expected to be published in 2023.

 Following a Freedom of Information Act request to NHS bodies, plus our own in-depth research, we have found that: